gboigwe/earnestpay/README.md

    - Multi-signature treasury management for security

 4. **Global Accessibility**
-   - Anyone with an Aptos wallet can receive payments
+   - Anyone with an Aptos or EVM wallet can receive payments
+   - Base support enables direct integration with Coinbase accounts
    - No traditional banking infrastructure required
-   - Support for employees worldwide
+   - Support for employees worldwide with multi-chain flexibility

 5. **Enterprise-Grade Features**
    - Employee registry with comprehensive profiles